 Accredited with a Masters in Flirting from Harvard Business School, you can bet your bottom dollar I’ll charm you right out of your pants.
-Described by lovers as ‘so charismatic it should be illegal’, I do a good line in offhand quips and even lower cut tops.
+These big ol’ blues have gotten me into all kinds of trouble and, rather impressively, out of even more.
+Described by lovers as ‘so charismatic it should be illegal’, I do a good line in offhand quips, low-lit bars and even lower cut tops.
 In short, I’m someone who’s fun to have around and even harder not to.

 Let’s Set the Scene

 Educated in the home counties, I’ve always had an affinity with London, it being but an inconvenient train-ride or two away.
 London was the place where all the fun was had with all the people I fancied.
 Peppered with dark corners for doing dark deeds, the lure of the metropolis finally had its way with me.
-It is now the place that you will find me living out the only doctrine I abide by- to live a life less ordinary.
+It’s where you’ll find me now, living out the only doctrine I abide by – to live a life less ordinary.

-Another person, another place, but preferably both at the same time.
-I enjoy travelling with lovers, particularly to sunnier climes where I can gather a few freckles on my shoulders and go for obnoxiously early morning swims in the ocean.
-There’s nothing like a dry heat, complete disillusion with the concept of time and a smorgasbord of stuffed olives to encourage you to live with reckless abandon.
+Another person, another place, ideally both at once.
+I enjoy travelling with lovers, particularly to sunnier climes where I can gather a few freckles on my shoulders and go for obnoxiously early morning ocean swims.
+There’s nothing like a dry heat, a smorgasbord of stuffed olives and complete disillusionment with the concept of time to encourage you to live with reckless abandon.
 And that is what I am here to do.

 Shall we get into it?